-500 years later is a project I started about a year ago and plan to continue for years to come.
+500 years later is a project I started about two years ago and plan to continue for years to come.

 The idea for this project came to me in January of 2018 in a class I took at Shenandoah.
 In this class we studied sacred music of the Medieval era and the Renaissance.
 I kept noticing illuminations, and imagery of lutes in the texts we studied, yet my conservatory training told me lutes were not used in sacred music of this time.
 Even though I thought I knew better, the question of "were lutes actually used in sacred music of this time?" kept nagging me.
 I eventually asked my professor after class one day and she said, "You should apply for a Fulbright."